cda-tum/mqt-ddsim/README.md

 ## System Requirements

 Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
 However, the implementation should be compatible with any current C++ compiler supporting C++17 and a minimum CMake version of 3.14.

-`boost/program_options >= 1.50` is required for building the the commandline interface for `ddsim_simple` and `ddsim_noise_aware`.
+`OpenMP >= 4.0` is required for building the `ddsim` library.
+Additionally, `boost/program_options >= 1.50` is required for building the commandline interface for `ddsim_simple` and `ddsim_noise_aware`.
 The `ddsim_noise_aware` further requires `Threads::Threads`.

 ## Clone, Build, and Run